-The Clear Edge Daily OS: Run a $100K+ Business on 30 Hours a Week
+The Clear Edge Daily OS: Run Your Existing $100K+ Business in 30 Hours a Week

-How to Rewire Your Operating System in 5 Workdays
+How to Rewire Your Business OS in 5 Workdays

 10-Second Checklist: Did today’s activities directly increase lead flow, conversion, transaction value, retention, or capacity?